Out NW Inaugural Issue Now Out!

 Read that sentence again.

 That night was one of the first nights that I had ever thought about leaving the United States permanently.
 I had traveled and explored, but I had always thought of the United States as my home, especially after the rah-rah post-9/11 bullshit propaganda of the military.
-Consequently, I had always made my way back here from wherever ended up in the world.
+Consequently, I had always made my way back here from wherever I ended up in the world.
 When I was at the South Pole in Antarctica, as far as I could possibly be away from where I was born, I couldn’t wait to get back to Washington State.
 I literally counted down the days.
 That held true for other places I’d been, too.

 But after hearing Baldwin’s words, I knew that there might come a time when I would need to abandon the only place I had ever known of as home.
 The thought of being homeless in that sense was terrifying.
-And while nothing was happening in the moment, the possibility of a future where the U.S. was simply too fucked up for me to condone staying here haunted me, as it continues to do to this day.
+And while nothing was happening at the moment, the possibility of a future where the U.S. was simply too fucked up for me to condone staying here haunted me, as it continues to do to this day.

-I would later come to learn that Baldwin had similar sentiments, though for different reasons when he left the country for France because he doubted his ability to “survive the fury of the color problem here.”
+I would later come to learn that Baldwin had similar sentiments, though for different reasons, when he left the country for France because he doubted his ability to “survive the fury of the color problem here.”

 At that point, in that moment, after everything I’d just come to grips with, staying here and doing anything to combat the juggernaut of racism in America felt like a zero-sum game.
 An unwinnable, impossible task when pitted against the hidden multitudes that controlled the levers of power.
 How on earth could I have any type of impact against such a tenacious, pervasive foe?

 Then another revelation hit me.
-I felt this way after one film…
+I felt this way after one documentary…

 People of color live this their entire lives.